GrigoriySergeev40103/AppsMarketplaceWebApi/README.md

 # AppsMarketplaceWebApi

-A Web Api of an apps marketplace platform built with C# and ASP.NET.
+A Web Api of an apps marketplace platform built with C#, ASP.NET and Tus protocol(for apps uploading).
 Basically an apps marketplace server in a form of a web api.

 # Requirements